 From London to the Cotswolds: 5 Best Ways to Get There

 The Cotswolds also has the benefit of being close to London.
-Just 80 miles away, this area of outstanding natural beauty is easily accessible by road and public transit.
+Just 80 miles from London, this area of outstanding natural beauty is easily accessible by road and public transit and makes for an excellent day trip for those based in the nation's capital city.
+It's also widely regarded as one of the most romantic destinations in the UK, and makes for an ideal couples getaway, whether for a night's stay or a full weekend.

-While visiting the Cotswolds, you may also wish to consider adding other nearby destinations to your travel itinerary - an especially good option if you plan on visiting for a weekend getaway or extended mid-week break.
-This is also something commonly done by those wanting to explore nearby places to visit such as Stratford-upon-Avon and Warwick Castle.
+While visiting the Cotswolds, you may also wish to consider adding other nearby destinations to your travel itinerary.
+This is an especially good option if you plan on visiting for a weekend getaway or extended mid-week break given the Cotswold's central and easily accessible location.

-To help you plan the perfect Cotswolds day trip or overnight getaway, be sure to refer often to our list of the best ways to travel from London to the Cotswolds.
+To help you plan the perfect Cotswolds day trip, overnight getaway, or weekend break, be sure to refer often to our list of the best ways to travel from London to the Cotswolds.

 On This Page:

-Thanks to its proximity to London, the Cotswolds is the perfect place to visit as part of an organized tour.
+Thanks to its proximity to London the Cotswolds is the perfect place to visit as part of an organized tour that can easily be done in a day.

-After working up an appetite exploring Bibury and historic St. Mary's Church, you'll stop for lunch at the charming Swan Hotel, a historic riverside inn featuring a cozy stone fireplace, old oak beams, and great food (be sure to order the delicious bread-and-butter pudding!).
-An hour later and you're on the way to the village of Bourton-on-the-Water for some free time exploring.
+After working up an appetite exploring Bibury and historic St. Mary's Church, you'll stop for a great two-course lunch at the charming Swan Hotel, a historic riverside inn featuring a cozy stone fireplace, old oak beams, and great food (be sure to order the delicious bread-and-butter pudding!).
+An hour later, and you're on the way to the village of Bourton-on-the-Water for some free time exploring.

-For those wanting to cram a few other popular places to visit into their day trip, a Cotswolds tour taking in Oxford, Stratford-upon-Avon, and Warwick Castle could be just the ticket.
-After an early start from Victoria Coach Station, you'll be driven first to Warwick Castle for a guided tour of the medieval fortress and its grounds.
+For those wanting to squeeze a few other popular places to visit into their day trip, a Cotswolds tour taking in Oxford, Stratford-upon-Avon, and Warwick Castle could be just the ticket.
+After an early 8:30am start from Victoria Coach Station (you'll find your air-conditioned coach waiting for you at Gate 1-5, complete with Wi-Fi and phone charging points), you'll be driven first to Warwick Castle.
+Here you'll enjoy a guided tour of the medieval fortress and its grounds.

-Next stop: Stratford-upon-Avon.
-Here, you'll visit the well-preserved Tudor-era home, where playwright William Shakespeare was born and raised (guided tour provided).
+Your next stop is Stratford-upon-Avon.
+Here, you'll visit the well-preserved Tudor-era home where playwright William Shakespeare was born and raised (guided tour provided).

-From here, you're driven to beautiful Oxford, for a photo op at one of the city's top attractions: its famous university, and a guided walking tour, before heading into the Cotswolds.
+From here, you're driven to beautiful Oxford, for a photo op at one of the city's top attractions: its famous university.
+A guided walking tour is included before boarding your coach and heading into the Cotswolds.
 As you drive through this incredibly picturesque region of England, you'll have plenty of opportunity to grab photos of some of its quaintest villages as mementos of your visit.

 Included with this affordable tour package are the services of a professional guide, attraction admissions, and an audio guide with headset.
 Drop-off is at Vauxhall Bridge.